asadian98/Deep-Learning-Course-EE25647/README.md

-# Deep-Learning-Course-EE25647
+# Deep Learning Course (EE25647)
-Course: Deep Learning, EE25647 (Graduate)
+This is the repository for my solutions to the Deep Learning course's coumputer assignments at Sharif University of Technology (EE25647 - Graduate).
+This course was taught by Dr.Emad Fatemizadeh at the Department of Electrical Engineering.

-Instructor: Dr.Emad Fatemizadeh
+<b>HW1: MLP<b><br>